eurostat/gridviz/README.md

 Create a [Gridviz](https://github.com/eurostat/gridviz/) application using `let app = new gviz.App();` and customise it with the methods described in the documentation below.

-Here's a basic example that loads a CSV file on Europe population, 5x5 km grid:
+Here's a basic example that loads a CSV file on Europe population (5km resolution):

 ```javascript
         new gviz.App(containerDiv)